nautechsystems/nautilus_trader/docs/integrations/binance.md

 ## Overview
 The following documentation assumes a trader is setting up for both live market data feeds, and trade execution.
-The Binance integration consists of several main components, which can be used together or separately depending on the users needs.
+The full Binance integration consists of an assortment of components, which can be used together or separately depending on the users needs.

 - `BinanceHttpClient` provides low-level HTTP API connectivity
 - `BinanceWebSocketClient` provides low-level WebSocket API connectivity